jeton-tech/payment-protocol-extensions/multi-party-merge.md

 ## Purpose

 This specification describes an extension to the Bitcoin Payment Protocol (BIP70) which leverages the SIGHASH_ANYONECANPAY signature hash flag to combine two or more partial transactions, from separate parties, into a single transaction.
-This protocol is useful for "blind" funding of complex script contracts by multiple parties
+This protocol is useful for "blind" funding of complex script contracts by multiple parties.

 ## Specification